-Where to get a Marriage Licence Application
+Where can I obtain a Marriage Licence Application?

 Is there a waiting period?

 Generally, marriage licenses are issued within two business days provided that the applicant submits the necessary documentation.